-(1) The Commission shall approve a redemption center if it finds the redemption center will provide a convenient service to consumers for the return of empty beverage containers.
-The Commissioners delegate to the Administrator the authority to grant or deny redemption center applications in accordance with this rule.

-(2) The Commission considers factors such as the following in determining whether or not a redemption center provides a convenient service to consumers for the return of empty beverage containers:

-(a) Location of the redemption center;

-(b) Kinds of beverage containers accepted at the redemption center;

-(c) Dealers to be served by the redemption center and their distance from the redemption center;

-(d) Days and hours of operation of the redemption center;

-(e) Parking facilities serving the redemption center;

-(f) Evidence showing that the redemption center meets all applicable local ordinances and zoning requirements;

-(g) The cap, if any, on the number of beverage containers per person per day that the redemption center will accept;

-(h) Payment method(s) accepted by the redemption center for redeemed beverage containers;

-(i) The projected volume of beverage container returns at the redemption center as compared to the actual returns at the dealers to be served by the redemption center;

-(j) A description of how consumers will be notified of the redemption center's location, services, and service hours.
+- (1) The Commission shall approve a redemption center if it finds the redemption center will provide a convenient service to consumers for the return of empty beverage containers. - (2) The Commission considers factors such as the following in determining whether or not a redemption center provides a convenient service to consumers for the return of empty beverage containers: - (a) Location of the redemption center; - (b) Kinds of beverage containers accepted at the redemption cen- - (c) Dealers to be served by the redemption center and their distance from the redemption center; - (d) Days and hours of operation of the redemption center; - (e) Parking facilities serving the redemption center; - (f) Evidence showing that the redemption center meets all applicable local ordinances and zoning requirements; - (g) The cap, if any, on the number of beverage containers per person per day that the redemption center will accept; - (h) Payment method(s) accepted by the redemption center for redeemed beverage containers; - (i) The projected volume of beverage container returns at the redemption center as compared to the actual returns at the dealers to be served by the redemption center; - (j) A description of how consumers will be notified of the redemption center's location, services, and service hours.
 Stat.
 Auth.: ORS 459A.735(1), (3) & (4)

+Stats.
+Implemented: ORS 459A.735

 Hist.: LCC 39, f.
 7-17-72, ef.
 7-8-72; Renumbered from 845-010-0615; OLCC 2-2010, f.
 2-22-10, cert. ef.
-3-1-10; OLCC 3-2014, f.
-3-31-14, cert. ef.
-5-1-14
+3-1-10